kunilovskaya/kunilovskaya.github.io/_pages/teaching.md

 * Data annotation for research in translation (University of Wolverhampton, EMTTI, 3-hour workshop, 2021)
 * Linguistic resources in practical translation (University of Wolverhampton, EMTTI, 3-hour workshop, 2020-2022)

-See the <a href="../../../latex/all_teaching.pdf" target="blank">full list of all modules</a> that I have developed and taught throughout my entire career
+See the <a href="../../../latex/all_teaching.pdf" target="blank">a list of modules</a> that I have developed and taught throughout my career

 ---